abernicchia-heroku/heroku-github-actions-runner/README.md

 ## Security Notes and Recommendations
 Below are summarised some general recommendations to improve security for using GitHub Actions and self-hosted runners, for a complete guide and further details please refer to [Security hardening for GitHub Actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions):
 - using self-hosted runners with private repositories.
 This is because forks of your public repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow
-- disable [Run workflows from fork pull requests](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#enabling-workflows-for-forks-of-private-repositories) as it could be a potential source of leakage for secrets running in workflows
+- disable [Run workflows from fork pull requests](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#enabling-workflows-for-forks-of-private-repositories) as it could be a potential source of leakage for secrets running in workflows.
+This option tells Actions to run workflows from pull requests originating from repository forks.
+Note that doing so will give maintainers of those forks the ability to use tokens with read permissions on the source repository
 - using only audited actions for specific GitHub Org(s), this can be enforced at GitHub level
 - using “Push rulesets” to block pushes to private/internal repos based on files paths.
 This can prevent changing the original Workflow or action and inject malicious code
 - configuring a HEROKU_API_KEY at Repo level instead of Org level.
 This key can be tied to a Heroku user account that has limited permissions to a specific app (the one tied with the repository) limiting the attack area (to others app) in case the HEROKU_API_KEY is being leaked or stolen